 General and administrative.
-General and administrative expenses increased \$3.3 million, or 12%, to \$29.9 million for the year ended December 31, 2021, compared to \$26.6 million for the year ended December 31, 2020.
-This increase was primarily due to an increase in employee related costs, including, without limitation, with respect to base pay for certain salaried and hourly workers, benefits, annual bonus and stock-based compensation, as well as an increase in insurance and legal costs relating to corporate and property matters.
+General and administrative expenses increased \$2.3 million, or 8%, to \$32.1 million for the year ended December 31, 2022, compared to \$29.9 million for the year ended December 31, 2021.
+This increase was primarily due to stock-based compensation expense and employee-related costs, including, without limitation, with respect to base pay for certain salaried and hourly workers and benefits.

 Depreciation and amortization.
-Depreciation and amortization expense increased \$8.0 million, or 7%, to \$116.3 million for the year ended December 31, 2021, compared to \$108.3 million for the year ended December 31, 2020.
-This increase was primarily due to \$5.3 million related to the new acquisitions of Eastgate Office Park and Corporate Campus East III acquired during the third quarter of 2021.
-Additionally, there was higher depreciation and amortization at Carmel Mountain Plaza, due to acceleration of assets related to tenant vacating space, and The Landmark at One Market due to new tenant improvements that were put into service in 2020 and 2021.
+Depreciation and amortization expense increased \$7.0 million, or 6%, to \$123.3 million for the year ended December 31, 2022, compared to \$116.3 million for the year ended December 31, 2021.
+This increase was primarily due to a \$5.3 million increase related to the recent acquisitions of Eastgate Office Park, Corporate Campus East III and Bel-Spring 520.
+Additionally, there was an increase in depreciation and amortization at The Landmark at One Market due to building and tenant improvements that were put into service in 2021 and an increase in depreciation at City Center Bellevue due to the acceleration of depreciation related to tenants vacating space in 2022.
+These increases were offset by lower depreciation and amortization at One Beach due to the modernization of the property and depreciation of certain assets, which was accelerated in 2021.

 Interest expense.
-Interest expense increased \$5.1 million, or 10%, to \$58.6 million for the year ended December 31, 2021 compared with \$53.4 million for the year ended December 31, 2020.
-This increase was primarily due to the closing of our 3.375% Senior Notes offering on January 26, 2021 partially offset by a decrease in interest expense related to our repayment of the Series A Notes on January 26, 2021, a decrease in the weighted average interest rate for our Term Loan A, which became an unhedged variable rate loan when the interest rate swap expired on January 9, 2021, a decrease in the Revolver Loan interest expense and an increase in capitalized interest related to our development projects.
+Interest expense decreased \$0.4 million, or 1%, to \$58.2 million for the year ended December 31, 2022 compared with \$58.6 million for the year ended December 31, 2021.
+This decrease was primarily due to an increase in capitalized interest related to our development projects.
+This decrease was offset by higher interest related to the closing of our 3.375% Senior Notes offering on January 26, 2021, and an increase in interest expense related to our Term Loan A, which changed from an unhedged variable interest rate at the beginning of 2021 to a fixed interest rate at the beginning of 2022, as we entered into two interest rate swaps agreements to lock the rate against future fluctuation.